 The rest period acts as a trigger to remind you to move your body and relax your mind for more focused effort later.
 Moving your body will help with relaxing, as paradoxical as it might seem.
 Move and keep your body and your mind functioning in an optimal way, day in and day out.

 The frequent breaks from sitting or standing in one spot for hours helps circulation and metabolism going.
 As a result, you will burn more fat, get more nutrients to muscles, joints, and your brain.
 Think better, get stronger, and leaner, with only a few minutes of effort during your average day.
 Not a bad deal.
 Focus and energy are also finite commodities; you have to take breaks, procrastinate, or get sidetracked by the trivial.
-By focusing on one thing and taking a break to relax the mind before you get tired your brain can recover and work efficiently for longer.
+By focusing on one thing and taking a break to relax the mind before you get tired, your brain can recover and work efficiently for longer periods of time.
 The mind is like a muscle; you might be able to force a marathon without training for it, but you won’t be able to do anything else for days.
-If you want to use your mind day in and day out don’t train until failure.
+If you want to use your mind day in and day out, don’t train until failure.
 Focus and work to fatigue, but rest before you have to.
-That way you will get stronger and better able to focus every day.
+That way you will get stronger and gain a bigger capacity for focusing every day.

 Take breaks and move.
 Don’t just sit still for hours at a time.
 Once the results start coming in, it might be too late.
 Don’t surrender to becoming fat, sick, and stupid just because everyone else does.